Authored by Adam Sherman

 Do you suffer from pain at the base of your big toe?
 Do you find it difficult to wear normal shoes, both because of pain and because of a large, bony obstruction on your foot?

 If that’s the case, you may be suffering from a common condition known as bunions.
 These painful formations can put a serious dampener on your life.
 If you think you may be suffering from bunion pain, keep reading as, in this article, we’ll go over everything you need to know about this painful condition, including how it develops and how to treat bunions without surgery.
+There's no need to lose hope.
+When I wore these sandals, my life with bunions completely changed.
+There's light at the end of the tunnel, we promise!

 What Are Bunions?